ottoboni-osec/dynamic-bonding-curve/README.md

 ## Customizable Fees

 - Virtual pool will collect trading fee evey time user trade with that pool (buy or sell).
-- A percentage of trading fee will be paid to the Virtual Curve protocol.
+- A percentage of trading fee will be paid to the Dynamic Bonding Curve protocol.
 A swap host (Jupiter/Photon/Trading bots) can submit the swap transaction with a referal account to get some referal fee as part of protocol fee.
 The rest of trading fee belongs to partner.
 - After token has graduated and is migrated, LP is locked for partner and token creator.
 The ratio of the locked LP is based on what partner has configured in the configuration.
 With this, partner and token creator can claim fees based on the locked LP on Meteora DAMM.
 - The last swap will create a surplus on quote token, that will be shared between the partner and the protocol.